como-usar-negrita-cursiva-en-markdown

 How to use Bold and Italic in Markdown

-Markdown provides a simple syntax to apply bold and italic styles.
+Markdown offers a simple syntax for applying bold and italic.
 Let’s see how to use each of these styles.

 Bold